-0830: It’s day 8 of out 12 day trip across Southern China and Tibet.
+0830: It’s day 8 of our 12 day trip across Southern China and Tibet.
 It is a relatively early start.
 Today, we are leaving Lhasa for Gyanstse, the 4th largest city in Tibet.
-We are travelling on the Friendship highway connecting Kathmandu to Lhasa, and we were soon leaving Potala Palace behind.
+We are travelling on the Friendship highway connecting Kathmandu to Lhasa, and soon we were leaving Lhasa behind.

 1000: Short stop by the banks of the Brahmaputra river.
 For about an hour from Lhasa, the river runs parallel to the road, on its way to the Bay of Bengal.